 - Use major helping systems such as familial and informal support, community service providers, mental health, social assistance, community information, and justice systems to support individuals, groups, families and communities in the achievement of their goals - b.
 Challenge patterns of oppression and discrimination - c.
 Identify and utilize informal helping networks and other resources in the creation of action plans - d.
 Identify and link with relevant community resources and service providers to facilitate referrals and to meet individual goals - e.
 Use effective and appropriate communication and technology to advocate with individuals, families, groups, and communities to problem solve, access current and culturally relevant resources, and address needs - f.
-Determine the impact that differences in culture, race, country of origin, language, religion, abilities, cognitive status, sexual orientation, gender and identity may have upon the values, needs, preferences and lifestyle of older adults as individuals, members of a group and community - g.
-Respond to issues relevant to issues of aging, and helping and support strategies when working in a diverse and intercultural society - n.
-Promote self-advocacy for individuals, families, groups and communities and assist in advocacy efforts in the role of Social Service Worker - i.
+Promote self-advocacy for individuals, families, groups and communities and assist in advocacy efforts in the role of social service worker - g.
 Assist individuals and communities to identify their own needs and to self-advocate for resources to meet these needs

-7. The graduate has reliably demonstrated the ability to: work from an anti-oppressive, strengths-based practice, recognizing the capacity for resilience and growth of older individuals, their families, groups and communities when responding to the diverse needs of these marginalized or vulnerable populations to act as allies and advocates.
+7. The graduate has reliably demonstrated the ability to: work from an anti-oppressive, strengths-based practice, recognizing the capacity for resilience and growth of individuals and communities when responding to the diverse needs of marginalized or vulnerable populations to act as allies and advocates.

 - a.
-Determine the impact that differences in culture, race, country of origin, language, religion, abilities, cognitive status, sexual orientation, gender and identity may have upon the values, needs, preferences and lifestyle of older adults as individuals, members of a group and community - b.
-Respond to issues relevant to issues of aging, and helping and support strategies when working in a diverse and intercultural society - c.
-Examine one's own personal biases and the impact of these biases on the helping role - d.
-Integrate theoretical models of anti-oppression, trauma-informed, and strengthsbased practice and apply as a Social Service Worker - e.
-Develop proposals and strategies to establish services that reflect the needs of diverse individuals and communities - f.
-Use group facilitation strategies to empower individuals and communities for their own growth and development - g.
-Encourage individuals and groups to participate in their own growth and development and support through ally-ship - h.
-Integrate models of facilitation and group work as it pertains to social service worker practice, maintaining self-awareness and reflective practice - i.
-Research, plan, conduct and evaluate mechanisms to address individual and community needs, engaging their own strengths to support the process - j.
-Monitor and facilitate group process and implement appropriate interventions and group-building strategies - k.
+Integrate theoretical models of anti-oppression, trauma-informed, and strengthsbased practice and apply as a social service worker - b.
+Develop proposals and strategies to establish services that reflect the needs of diverse individuals and communities - c.
+Use group facilitation strategies to empower individuals and communities for their own growth and development - d.
+Encourage individuals and groups to participate in their own growth and development and support through ally-ship - e.
+Integrate models of facilitation and group work as it pertains to social service worker practice, maintaining self-awareness and reflective practice - f.
+Research, plan, conduct and evaluate mechanisms to address individual and community needs, engaging their own strengths to support the process - g.
+Monitor and facilitate group process and implement appropriate interventions and group-building strategies - h.
 Recognize the importance of developing the ability to work from the basis of conceptual and professional skills, using research skills and evidence-based practices within the context of the workplace